Upper East Side Employment Attorney | Upper East Side Business Litigation Attorney

-In order to understand the complexities of federal, New York State, and New York City law, as well as the interrelation of these bodies of law with one another, your business needs counseling from an Upper East Side employment attorney or business litigation attorney.
-At the Law Offices of David S. Rich, LLC, we adroitly litigate, on our clients’ behalf, both multifaceted and single-claim commercial and financial disputes.
+To understand the complexities of federal, Manhattan State, and Manhattan law and the interrelation of these bodies of law with one another, your business needs counseling from a Manhattan business litigation attorney.
+At the Law Offices of David S. Rich, LLC, we adroitly litigate both multifaceted and single-claim commercial and financial disputes on our clients’ behalf.
 We zealously advocate for our clients.
-Further, we adapt our legal strategies to our clients’ needs.
+Further, we adapt our legal strategies to our client’s needs.
 Learn more about our practice — and how we can assist you or your company — below.

 Breach of Employment Contract

 When your company contracts with an employee or an independent contractor for specific work, the employee or contractor must adhere to the terms of that agreement.
-If your business’s employee, or an independent contractor whom your company has retained, has violated a contract, or if your company is accused of breach of employment contract, you need to speak to an Upper East Side employment attorney.
+Suppose your business’s employee, or an independent contractor your company has retained, has violated a contract or is accused of breach of an employment contract.
+In that case, you need to speak to an Upper East Side employment attorney.

-The Law Offices of David S. Rich, LLC can help with the following types of employment contracts:
+The Manhattan business litigation attorneys at the Law Offices of David S. Rich, LLC, can help with the following types of employment contracts:

 - Executive employment contracts